-The MicroEJ Central Repository is the binary repository maintained by MicroEJ Corp.
+The MicroEJ Central Repository is the module repository distributed and maintained by MicroEJ Corp.
 It contains Foundation Library APIs and numerous Add-On Libraries.
-Foundation Libraries APIs are distributed under the organization ej.api and com.microej.api .
-All other artifacts are Add-On Libraries.

 By default, MicroEJ SDK is configured to connect online MicroEJ Central Repository.
 The MicroEJ Central Repository can be downloaded locally for offline use.
 Please follow the steps described at https://developer.microej.com/central-repository/.